1934–35 Huddersfield Town A.F.C. season

 Huddersfield Town's 1934–35 campaign was a season of despair for Town.
 After the previous season's 2nd-place finish, some fans were even thinking that Town could deny Arsenal their chance to emulate their own successes in the mid-1920s of winning 3 titles in a row.
 Instead, a dreadful season saw Town finish in 16th place, only 5 points off the relegation zone.

 Squad at the start of the season

 Review

 After the impressive 2nd-place finish the previous season, some fans were even thinking that Town were in a possible title fight with Arsenal, who were on course for a 3rd successive title, matching Town's achievement 8 years earlier.
-Unfortunately, their first 8 games resulted in only 1 win, which at the time was Town's worst ever start to a season.
-Later in the season big drubbings including an 8-0 win over Liverpool and a 6-0 win over Blackburn Rovers, which included Alf Lythgoe scoring 5 of the goals, although a 5-0 loss to Portsmouth and a 5-1 home loss to Grimsby Town didn't help Town's goal average.
+However, their first 8 games resulted in only 1 win, which at the time was Town's worst ever start to a season.
+Later in the season big drubbings including an 8–0 win over Liverpool and a 6–0 win over Blackburn Rovers, which included Alf Lythgoe scoring 5 of the goals, although a 5–0 loss to Portsmouth and a 5–1 home loss to Grimsby Town did not help Town's goal average.
 They finished in 16th place, only 5 points clear of Leicester City, who were relegated with Tottenham Hotspur.